 What types of positions are generally designated as TDP positions?

-The criteria for designating a position as a TDP is based on the effect that the incumbent of the position could have on public health and safety or national security through failure to adequately discharge the duties of his or her position.
-Positions requiring a SECRET clearance will be identified as a TDP regardless of the specific duties performed.
-In others, the TDP designation will be based on the duties of the position, e.g., police officer, motor vehicle operator, nurse.
+The criteria for designating a position as a TDP is based on the effect that the incumbent of the position could have on public health and safety or national security through failure to adequately discharge the duties of their position.
+Positions requiring a TOP SECRET clearance will be identified as a TDP regardless of the specific duties performed.
+In determining which positions to identify as TDPs subject to random drug testing, the Department of the Navy is using guidance published by the Department of Health & Human Services, Substance Abuse and Mental Health Services Administration (DHHS, SAMHSA) and case law.
+The DHHS, SAMHSA guidance lists TDPs in three categories: presumptive, preferred, and discretionary.
+You should review your Position Description (PD) with your Supervisor to determine if your position is a TDP.”

 There is no limitation on the frequency with which an employee may be tested for illegal drug use.
 Under random testing, the employee will be tested whenever the sampling method used selects the employee.
 In addition, the employee could also be tested for some other reason, e.g., post accident, as determined necessary.